highcharts-for-python/highcharts-stock/docs/using.rst

-    The organizational model described below is just a suggestion, and you can (and likely will) depart from its principles and practices as you gain more experience using **Highcharts Stock for Python**.
+    The organizational model described below is just a suggestion, and you can (and likely will) depart from its principles and practices as you gain more experience using **Highcharts for Python**.
 There's nothing wrong with that!
 It's just a set of best practices that we've found work for us and which we therefore recommend.

 .. _importing: